 Philosophy of education is becoming increasingly relevant in the Industrial Age 4.0, where moral and ethical challenges are increasingly complex due to technological developments.
 Humanism, existentialism and pragmatism provide a foundation for students to develop not only cognitive abilities, but also a strong character rooted in moral values.
 This approach ensures that students not only become experts in technology, but also have moral integrity in using it.
-Based on these findings, a philosophy-based approach to character education can help answer ethical questions that arise from technologyinduced social change.
+Based on these findings, a philosophy-based approach to character education help can answer ethical questions that arise from technologyinduced social change.
 For example, how should students deal with privacy and the ethics of sharing information on social media?
 With a clear philosophical foundation, character education can provide the right direction for students to answer these questions.

 This research shows that philosophybased character education management must be done in a structured and sustainable manner.
-Schools need to have clear policies related to character well education. as as consistent implementation strategies across all elements of the school.
-This includes teacher training to integrate educational philosophy in learning, as well as continuous of the evaluation implementation of character values.
-Structured character education management allows for a learning environment that is conducive to students' moral development.
-In addition, a philosophy-based approach to character management also facilitates the creation of a school climate that supports values such as mutual respect, responsibility and discipline.
-Schools that successfully implement this policy tend to have students with higher moral awareness.
+Schools need to have clear policies related to character education. consistent as well as implementation strategies across all elements of the school.
+This includes teacher training to integrate educational philosophy in learning, as well as continuous evaluation of the character implementation of values.
+Structured character education management allows for а learning environment that is conducive to students' In moral development. addition, а philosophy-based approach to character management also facilitates the creation of a school climate that supports values such as mutual respect, responsibility and Schools that successfully discipline. implement this policy tend to have students with higher moral awareness.

 In the Industrial Age 4.0, young people face complex moral challenges due to unlimited exposure to information and not always wise use of technology.
-Philosophy-based character education provides a solution through an approach teaches students that about the responsibility and impact of their actions in the digital world.
+Philosophy-based character education provides a solution through an approach that teaches students about the responsibility and impact of their actions in the digital world.
 Concepts such as digital citizenship can be part of character education, where students are taught to respect privacy, maintain communication ethics and use social media responsibly.